pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 For TDD, tests come first.
 Always.
 Not just when writing new features, but also when fixing bugs and really doing anything.
 Tests come first.

-Refactoring, cleaning up code without changing its behavior is neigh impossible without TDD.
-First write tests of current behavior, then write code, when tests pass again, you know you're safe.
-This way we know that the refactor changed nothing.

 The essence of TDD is that you maintain a test suite that ensures that if any code passes, it will be deployable.
 I.e. passing tests implies deployability.

 Three laws: